le-bananafish/website-source/content/posts/tester.md

 This is a multi-line markdown quote:

-> Hello and welcome to the Republic of Idiots, my name is Hershey and I am your tour guide for the day.
+> Hello and welcome to the Republic of Idiots, my name is Hershey[^2] and I am your tour guide for the day.
 You'll have a different guide each day and we each specialise in different areas of the city.

 This is a markdown quote with links: